Your Guide to Endodontic Treatment

 Most endodontically treated teeth last as long as other natural teeth.
 In a few cases, a tooth that has undergone endodontic treatment fails to heal or the pain continues.
 Occasionally, the tooth may become painful or diseased months or even years after successful treatment.
 Often when this happens, another endodontic procedure can save the tooth.

 New trauma, deep decay, or a loose, cracked, or broken filling can cause new infection in your tooth.
 In some cases, the endodontist may discover very narrow or curved canals that could not be treated during the initial procedure.
-For further information about root canal retreatment and endodontic (apical) surgery, please read under Services: Root Canal Retreatment and Endodontic (Apical) Surgery.
+For further information about root canal retreatment and endodontic (apical) surgery, please review our Root Canal Retreatment and Endodontic (Apical) Surgery pages.

 When the pulp of a tooth is damaged, the only alternative to endodontic treatment is extraction of the tooth.
 To restore chewing function and to prevent adjacent teeth from shifting, the extracted tooth must be replaced with an implant or bridge.
 This requires surgery or dental procedures on adjacent healthy teeth and can be far more costly and time-consuming than endodontic treatment and restoration of the natural tooth.